 3.)
 "The People's House"?
 Slavery in the NC State Capitol

 This lesson addresses slavery, race, and power through the North Carolina State Capitol.
 It shows what information can be found about the enslaved African Americans who constructed the Capitol building using primary sources and is designed to fit into discussions of American slavery with tangible, concrete examples from North Carolina.
-Recommended for High School.
+Two versions are offered - recommended for 4th & 5th grade or for High School.
 Slavery in the Capitol Lesson Plan.

 4.)
 Guided Virtual Tour